 Speaking of nursery storage, I used this fun little glass jar with a lid to hold extra pacifiers on the dresser.
 With a little boy, you never know where the pee is going to end up, so this keeps the pacifiers nice and clean.

-Isn’t this poem just the sweetest?
+In true Chelsea form, I needed to add a few DIYs in his woodland nursery, and this poem is just the sweetest!
 It’s such a great reminder to just stop and take in all the baby-ness.
-You can order this sign for your little one’s rustic nursery from my Etsy shop here!
+I have this available for purchase for your little one’s rustic nursery in my Etsy shop (and here’s the girl version of the sign too!)

-I returned it and got this white hanging mirror & white arrow hook (no longer sold, similar here) from Hobby Lobby.
+I returned it and got this white hanging mirror & white arrow hook (no longer sold, similar here).
 I am now convinced that I put it in the perfect spot on the wall too because Cal’s new favorite thing is standing on the changing pad and looking at himself in the mirror.
 It’s the perfect height for those giggles.

 I snagged this clock at a garage sale last year for $5.
 Score!
 Love the way it looks in our guy’s rustic nursery!
 Here’s a pretty awesome Moose Clock on Etsy!